agadjanski/16-bit-MIPS-CPU/README.md

-# 16-bit-MIPS-CPU
-16-bit CPU with pipelining built in Logisim with 20 supported instructions in MIPS Assembly
+#16 bit CPU in Logisim